Property Management Blog

 • Other Financial Obligations: This could include late fees, utility payment responsibilities, and association dues if applicable.

-• Property Details: Information about parking spaces, storage units, or other amenities tied to the rental agreement.
+• Unit Details: Information about parking spaces, storage units, or other amenities tied to the rental agreement.

 • Delinquencies or Evictions: Any current or past issues with rent payments or eviction notices.